jmonlong/Hippocamplus/emacs.md

 ```

 Then to find and install a new package, use `M-x list-packages`, find the package in the list and click on *Install*.

+## Solarized theme

+I use [Solarized](http://ethanschoonover.com/solarized) theme palette.
+I installed the *color-theme-sanityinc-solarized* pacakge directly from [MELPA](#melpa-package-repository).
+I added the dark version as default with `(load-theme 'sanityinc-solarized-dark t)`.
+To change it interactively I run `M-x load-theme` and then for example `sanityinc-solarized-light`.

 ## For R